CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

 ### Inference
 - edit the config in slowfast/slowfast/configs (SLOWFAST_8x8_R50_inf.yaml)
 - cd into outermost slowfast folder (make sure you cd from within the python interpreter, not from bash)
-- in inference folder, run inference.py
+- in inference folder, run inference.py (edit num_threads to your liking)

 ### TODO
 - before splitting videos into clips using ffmpeg,